Program Mission, History, and Goals

 Objective 1.3: Apply principles of health promotion and disease prevention to provide primary health care across the lifespan.

-Objective 1.4: Provide counseling, patient education, interventions, and appropriate referral for promotion, maintenance, and restoration of optimal levels of health for individuals of all ages, families, and communities.
+Objective 1.4: Provide counseling, patient education, interventions, and appropriate referral for the promotion, maintenance, and restoration of optimal levels of health for individuals of all ages, families, and communities.

-Objective 1.5: Refine interpersonal and communication skills to result in effective information exchange with patients, families, and members of the professional health care team.
+Objective 1.5: Refine interpersonal and communication skills to result in effective information exchange with patients, families, and members of the professional healthcare team.

 Professionalism